(Part two of four in the Music & Dance on the Lagoon story.)

-In my last blog, I wrote about Music & Dance on the Lagoon and the myriad of problems we encountered.
+In my last blog, I wrote about the myriad of problems we encountered setting up Music & Dance on the Lagoon.
 Many of those difficulties were beyond our control, but some were self-imposed.
 A more sensible person might have decided that writing, co-directing and performing in a show was too much, especially for someone with little experience.
 I could have relinquished being on stage, but I really wanted to dance.

 According to family folklore, I came home from kindergarten everyday with a picture of a ballerina.
 Even now, I vaguely recall the satisfaction of drawing the criss-crossed satin straps of the ballet shoes.
 I read The Splendour Book of Ballet, by Shirley Gouldon, a thousand times.
 It still sits on my bookshelves, the cover torn and pages dog-eared.
 Sadly, I brought my ballet career to an abrupt end in primary school when I quit my lessons because the teacher intimidated me.